Online Bachelor's in Sociology Program Overview

 Examines the processes and conditions that produce the systems of differences and privilege shaping our lived experiences.
 Critically analyzes the prevailing cultural ideologies surrounding class, race, gender, sexuality, and ability.
 Emphasizes awareness, respect, justice and resolution.

-Sociology Degree Career Outlook
+Sociology Field Career Data

 The median annual wage for sociologists in the United States in May 2021 was $92,910, according to the Bureau of Labor Statistics (BLS); however, this figure varied depending on the industry context.
 The annual wage for sociology professionals ranged from $60,770 to $135,420.